chuculba/c1-poc/readme.md

 ###ServiceCCC
 - Transforms request into response via XSLT
 - Sends different response for Id 3333333333 and 5555555555
+- Waits for 10 seconds for id of TIMEOUT
 - Any other id has warning message

 ####Install